spintheweb/framework/stwElements/README.md

 ## Usage

 These classes are used throughout the Spin the Web platform for:
-- Parsing and generating WBML files
+- Parsing and generating WBDL files
 - Building and manipulating the in-memory site tree
 - Rendering and exporting site structures
 - Providing a type-safe API for extensions and tools

 ---

-This folder is essential for the definition and manipulation of all WBML-based site structures in Spin the Web.
+This folder is essential for the definition and manipulation of all WBDL-based site structures in Spin the Web.